Composite Enclaves: Towards Disaggregated Trusted Execution: Security Analysis

-The attacker-controlled OS can spawn malicious \app{}s and \ce{}s.
-However, users should remotely attest before providing any secret to the \app.
-During the platform-wide attestation, the user can check the attestation report of both the \app and \ce and could abort if they are not an exact match with the intended enclave measurements.
-The platform-wide attestation also reveals any misconfiguration of communication links by an adversary.
-Note that this only verifies the static configuration of communication links.
-Upon any change to this setup, the external verifier might need to re-attest (c.f. \Cref{sec:security:lifecycleevents}).
+\paragraph*{Malicious application or \ce{}s} The attacker-controlled OS can spawn malicious \app{}s and \ce{}s.
+However, users remotely attest before providing any secret to the \app.
+During the attestation, the user checks the attestation report of both the application and \ce and aborts if they do not match the intended enclave measurements.
+The attestation also reveals any misconfiguration of communication links by an adversary (\textbf{G2} and \textbf{G3}).
+Note that this only verifies the current configuration of communication links.
+Upon any change to this setup, the \app might require the external verifier to re-attest (c.f. \Cref{sec:security:lifecycleevents}).